da4all/da4all.github.io/_cards/demonstrating-causation-slide-deck.md

 title: "Demonstrating Causation"

 teaser: >
   This slide deck reviews the problem of correlation and causation.
 It provides a quick mathematical review of what correlation is, followed by a look at the difference between correlation and causation and a high-level overview of three requirements in proving causation.
 The slide deck with instructor notes could be used as a reading or an activity.
+It can take 30-60 minutes to present in class, depending on the amount of discussion.

 keywords:
   - "Causation vs Correlation"